beskay/solidity-challenges/writeups/Staking.md

 ## The objective

-According to [that](https://twitter.com/EthernautDAO/status/1571136905021952001) tweet the goal is to "stop" the contract, which means we have to set the contract to paused.
+The challenge is introduced in [this](https://twitter.com/EthernautDAO/status/1571136905021952001) Tweet from [EthernautDAO](https://twitter.com/EthernautDAO).
+The goal is to _stop_ the contract, which means we have to set the contract to paused.

 ## Overview